 This is a "badlands" slope in the Frenchman river valley.
-The valley exposes the "Whitemud Formation" in many places (clearly visible here half way down on the left).
-Two surface mines of Plainsman Clays are nearby (over the top and down the other side), in a place where lower-lying rolling hills leave much less over-burden to remove.
+The valley exposes the "Whitemud Formation" in many places (clearly visible here part way down on the left).
+Two surface mines of Plainsman Clays are nearby, in a place where lower-lying rolling hills leave much less over-burden to remove.
 These materials were laid down as marine sediments during the Cretaceous period.
-The skeleton of the world's largest T-Rex, dubbed "Scotty", was found 50km east of here (in the layers just above the Whitemuds).
+The skeleton of the world's largest T.Rex, dubbed "Scotty", was found 50km east of here (in the layers just above the Whitemuds).
 Where are the layers of Scotty's ancestors from the Jurassic period?
-Straight down until you hit the bed rock!
+Straight down 1 kilometer!
+And another kilometer to bedrock!

 Pages that reference this post in the Digitalfire Reference Library: